emma-cambridge/9CT_Task_3/PROJECT_DEVELOPMENT.md

 I don't believe I managed my time as effectively as possible during this project.
 I procrastinated on a lot of the research aspects and ended up having to do them all towards the end of the project.
 However, I don't believe my github commits are a good measure of this because github desktop wasn't downloaded on my PC originally, meaning I had to do my theory in a seperate file which I later transferred to my project, so my github commits make it look much worse than it actually was.
 In the future I'd want to front load the theory work to give myself more time for the coding which I did entirely on one weekend which is less than ideal.
 #### Evaluate your system in in relation to its data and security
 - Is the data valid, accurate, and timely?
 The dataset doesn't include data from 2023, 2024, or 2025 because of a change in the reporting of NAPLAN results which limits the timeliness of the data.
 The data is all accurate though, and reliable as it comes from Australian Curriculum, Assessment and Reporting Authority.
 - Is it unbiased?
-The data is complete and paints an accurate picture of female and male performance, but the visualisations are somewhat misleading as they don't start at 0 which makes the gap in performance seem much larger than it actually is.
+The data is complete and paints an accurate picture of female and male performance, but the visualisations are somewhat misleading as they don't start at 0 which makes the gap in performance seem much larger than it actually is, skewing peoples' perceptions of the data.
+To fix this I would have to make the y axis start at 0 maybe using the ax.set_ylim() function.
 - Do we need to improve its security – if so, how?
-The system isn't secure at all but I don't think it needs to be.
-If I were to improve the security I would ???
+The system isn't very but I don't think it really needs to be for this project.
+However if I were to improve the security I would use a "best practice" approach.
+This involves using de-identified data, which was already done by ACAR in this project, being transparent about what data is being used, and conducting risk assessments, amongst other things.
+These strategies would ensure that data would be protected from unauthorised access which would become more important if this project was scaled up into one involving students' personal data.
 - Could the UX be more accessible – if so, how?
-The UX
+The UX was definitely a bit clunky because it was only text based and if I wanted to improve it I would make visuals for the main menu so that it would be easier to navigate and would also be more aesthetically appealing.